GillianTrethewey/GillianTrethewey/README.md

   <li>📫 https://www.linkedin.com/in/gillian-trethewey-930585216/</li>
   <li>😄 Pronouns: she/her</li>
   <li>⚡ Fun fact: I have two degrees - one in Civil Engineering and the second in Mathematics Education.</li>
+  <li>😄 March 8, 2022 Totally reorganized GitHub Repositories and started fresh.
+This means my progress from my early years has disappeared. </li>
 </ul>

 <br/>